World War III: Russo-Ukrainian War (2022–present)

-On 24 February 2022, Russia's president Vladimir Putin ordered a full-scale invasion of Ukraine, marking a major escalation of the Russo-Ukrainian War, which began in 2014.
+On 24 February 2022, Russia's president Vladimir Putin ordered a full-scale invasion of Ukraine, marking a major escalation of the Russo-Ukrainian war, which began in 2014.
 The Russian invasion started the largest war in Europe since World War II.
-Various experts, analysts, and others have described the invasion as heightening the risk of a third world war, while others have suggested the contrary.
+Various experts, analysts, and others have described the invasion as heightening the risk of a third world war, while others disagree.
+The NATO military alliance has supported Ukraine's defense.
+Several incidents have risked a direct conflict between Russia and NATO, such as Russian breaches of NATO airspace and a missile explosion in Poland.

-Because of the invasion, at least fifty countries have provided some kind of military aid to Ukraine, including all member states of NATO.
-The Russian government has threatened retaliation against countries supplying military aid to Ukraine, and said it meant NATO was waging a "proxy war" against Russia.
-Senior Russian politicians—including president Putin, foreign minister Sergey Lavrov, and United Russia party leader Dmitry Medvedev—have made statements widely seen as nuclear blackmail.
-They have implied that Russia may use nuclear weapons if certain "red lines" are crossed, such as helping Ukraine to strike back at mainland Russia.
-Officials from the United States and NATO, including US president Joe Biden and NATO secretary general Jens Stoltenberg, have stressed the need to prevent the conflict escalating into a third world war, while also affirming that NATO members will defend each other.
+Because of the invasion, at least fifty countries have provided military aid to Ukraine, including all member states of NATO.
+The Russian government has threatened retaliation against these countries, and said it meant NATO was waging a "proxy war" against Russia.
+Senior Russian officials—including president Putin, foreign minister Sergey Lavrov, and Dmitry Medvedev—have made statements widely seen as nuclear blackmail.
+They have implied that Russia may use nuclear weapons if certain "red lines" are crossed, such as countries helping Ukraine to strike back at mainland Russia.
+Then-US President Joe Biden and then-NATO Secretary General Jens Stoltenberg stressed the need to prevent the conflict escalating into a third world war, while also affirming that NATO members will defend each other.
 The US warned Russia's government that the country would suffer "catastrophic" consequences if it used nuclear weapons against Ukraine.
-Former CIA Director, David Petraeus, said NATO would likely respond by destroying all Russian forces in Ukraine.
-Several incidents have risked a direct conflict between Russia and NATO, such as Russian breaches of NATO airspace and a missile explosion in Poland.
-In early 2023, Putin suspended Russia's participation in New START, the last remaining nuclear treaty between Russia and the US, and announced plans to install Russian tactical nuclear weapons in Belarus.